 TSOs operating in Central Dispatch systems decide about the dispatch of the majority of units in each time period and may act as a BSP for their whole Responsibility Area subject to local arrangements.
 The scheduling and dispatch process usually starts the day before and continues up until real-time.
 This process is based on the bids submitted by Market Participants, requiring therefore rules for submission and modification of bids by Market Participants.
-Substantial changes of bids during the dispatching process might lead to sub-optimal dispatch and could expose TSOs and energy consumers as well as other Market Participants to very high costs.
-As Market Participants know in advance some results of the dispatch process (e.g. decision about start-up and shut down of units) they may use this knowledge to abuse market power e.g. by substantially changing the incremental/ decremental bid prices after obtaining information that their unit will be operating in any given hours of the following day.
+Substantial changes of bids during the dispatching process might cause a decrease in Operational Security and lead to sub-optimal dispatch which could expose TSOs and energy consumers as well as other Market Participants to very high costs.
+As Market Participants know some results of the dispatch process in advance (e.g. decision about start-up and shut down of units) they may use this knowledge to abuse market power e.g. by substantially changing the incremental/ decremental bid prices after obtaining information that their unit will be operating at any given hours of the following day.